orifjon9/FeedBoard/readme.md

 `docker network create feedboard-net`

 ### Install and run mongodb instance as a container
-To Make sure, we don't lose data if a container restarts or re-creates
+To Make sure, we don't lose data if a container restarts or re-creates.
+So, volume is important.

 `docker run -d -p 27017:27017 --name feedboard-mongodb -v data:/data/db --network feedboard-net --rm mongo`